ggear/asystem_archive/README.md

 # Bootstrap

-To verify and boostrap the build environment:
+To verify and bootstrap the build environment:

 ```bash
 . bootstrap.sh